equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 * our Docker images get automatically build by the Docker Registry itself by pulling content from Github ([DockerHub](https://docs.docker.com/docker-hub/builds/), [Quay.io](https://quay.io) )
-* are email / comunication tools has web interface (Slack, Gmail, Hangout,...)
+* are email / communication tools has web interface (Slack, Gmail, Hangout,...)
 * Even our personal holiday photos are on Google photos or Flicker